 At IBM Impact 2013, we introduced the Liberty Car.
 We replaced the radio receiver in a radio controlled car with a Raspberry Pi.
-Then, with the help of WebSphere Application Server Liberty Profile, we added hardware and software to make it possible to drive the car from any device with WiFi and a web browser.
+Then, with the help of WebSphere Liberty, we added hardware and software to make it possible to drive the car from any device with WiFi and a web browser.
 Part 1 describes how to build the hardware.

 We’ve also been looking at the hardware used in the Liberty Car and, after lots of testing, we have a parts list that is a good compromise between cost, ease of implementation, and flexibility.
 So now you too can create your own Liberty Car!